 Quantitative Reasoning Section – Skills Needed

-Given the compressed timeline of the new GRE, your preparation strategy should closely mimic the exam format and timing.
+With the compressed timeline of the new GRE, your preparation strategy should closely mimic the test format.

 GRE Exam Day Flow and Break Policy